 Frequently Asked Questions

 While studying abroad can be fun and enlightening, students often have many questions about the experience and how to prepare for it.
-If your question is not answered here, please schedule an appointment with the Office of Career Services and Experiential Learning.
+If your question is not answered here, please visit our office during walk-in hours.

 Will my credits transfer back to Trinity?